 - All lamps and appliances should be UL approved.
 Halogen lamps are prohibited;

-- Air conditioners are prohibited.
+- Air conditioning units are prohibited.
 Students requiring air conditioning due to documented medical necessity should contact the Office for Residence Life.

 - Refrigerators are restricted to one 5-cubic foot unit per residence hall room.